-Ask the students which microbe they made and ask them to describe it.
-They can focus on the shape, colour and size as well as whether they have decided if it is good or bad microbe.
+Ask the students which microbe they made and get them to describe it.
+They can focus on the shape, colour or size, as well as whether they have decided if it is good or bad microbe.

 Lesson 2: Hand Hygiene in prevention of the spread of infection (Part 1)